bigdata-i523/hid315/notebook.md

   (10/6/17 - 10/9/17) - Attended calls with TA and Professor.
   (10/30/17) - Behind on Python beginning Paper 2 development now.
 Attended to family situation.
   (11/6/17) - Completed paper 2 and uploaded to Github.
 This week plan to work on Python and update paper 2 as needed.
 Also work on data for project and visit with the professor.
+  (11/13/17) - Attended class call and worked on uploading into GitHub via command line (stil learning).
+Working on data for project and it's a challenge so far.

   THEORY

    (9/12/17 - 9/19/17) - Viewed videos and slides in section 3.0, specifically 3.1 Intro and 3.2 Overview.
    (9/3/17 - 9/17/17) - Reading, Communications of the ACM (Assoc.
 Communicatio Machinery) "Data Science: Challenges and Directions" from August, 2017 edition.
    (9/25/17 - 9/31/17) - Viewed powerpoint and you tube videos (Geoffry Fox) on sections 3.3.1.1 - 3.3.2.5 and assorted use cases related to the NIST project.
+   (11/13/17 - 11/20/17) - Viewed several lectures including 3.2.4.2 (DS Process), 3.2.4.3 (Data Analytics), 3.4.1.7 (Medical Image BD), 3.4.1.10 (BD in Health), along with a variety of tutorial for GIT from the command line.

    PRACTICE